Wardrop/Scorched/README.md

 #### A Note on Requirements

-Scorched requires Ruby 2.0 as it makes use of a few new features.
-It is however, important to ensure your version of Ruby 2.0 includes [changeset 39919](http://bugs.ruby-lang.org/projects/ruby-trunk/repository/revisions/39919) in order to avoid suffering from [random segmentation faults](http://bugs.ruby-lang.org/issues/8100).
-The first official patch release of 2.0.0 should include the fix, otherwise you can patch it during installation with RVM.
+Scorched requires Ruby 2.0 or above.
+It's important to ensure your version of Ruby 2.0 includes [changeset 39919](http://bugs.ruby-lang.org/projects/ruby-trunk/repository/revisions/39919) in order to avoid suffering from [random segmentation faults](http://bugs.ruby-lang.org/issues/8100).
+Ruby 2.0.0-p195 and newer include the fix, otherwise you can manually patch it during installation.

 The Errors of Our Past
 ----------------------